 A Few Ship Sponsored Tours That Are Must

-On the other side of the equation are a examples of ship excursions that are well worth the cost:
+On the other side of the equation are examples of ship excursions that are well worth the cost:

 The Golden Triangle Iceland – This tour is a bit pricy but so are the local tour companies.
-Often the reason this tour is better is often ships dock in the afternoon and sailed shortly after noon the next day disqualifying local tours as an option.
+Often the reason this tour is better is often ships dock in the afternoon and sail shortly after noon the next day, disqualifying local tours as an option.
 While you can consider renting a car there is the issue of time.
 The tour itself probably travels over a hundred miles and takes you to geo-thermal fields, waterfalls(!!) and Icelands rift valley where the earths crust is pulling apart.
 No shopping stops or misspent time.
 If you are going to Iceland don’t miss the Golden Triangle.

 Wine & Food Tours

-Wine and food tours are a staple of ship sponsored excursions and often are often some of the more reasonably priced tours.
+Wine and food tours are a staple of ship sponsored excursions and often are some of the more reasonably priced tours.
 Taking advantage of these at times provides a good way to see a city or the countryside and sample local fare.